Updated April 13th, 2018.

 However… at times, especially as I accumulated more and more things as I went along and my backpack became much heavier, there were definitely times when I wished that my regular backpack would turn into a backpack with wheels!

 Well folks, nowadays – you can have your backpack and roll it!

+What many of us haven’t realised is that there’s been a quiet revolution in the world of backpacks with wheels for adults.
+The wheeled backpack for travel is here!
 No longer do you have to decide between having a backpack or taking a wheelie suitcase.
 You can have everything in one!